Daniella Tilbury: Higher Education leader and adviser

 Tilbury has acted as a government advisor to higher education agencies in China, Latin America, Australia and New Zealand as well as travelled in Africa and Asia to evaluate the investment and impact of sustainability programmes.
 Daniella has also led higher education change efforts for sustainability that have been recognised with Green Gown Awards 2008, 2010 and 2011 in the UK and Australia.

 UK higher education agencies such as Higher Education Funding Council for England; the Higher Education Academy and the Quality Assurance Agency commissioned Tilbury to undertake research as well as change projects in the area of education for sustainability.
-Tilbury led the multi-agency project” ‘Quality and Higher Education for Sustainability’, as well as the Flexible Pedagogies research initiative.
+Tilbury led the multi-agency project" ‘Quality and Higher Education for Sustainability’, as well as the Flexible Pedagogies research initiative.

 She was elected President of the Copernicus Alliance of Universities in 2012 and served two consecutive terms.
 The COPERNICUS Alliance (CA) is a European Higher Education for Sustainable Development Network which brings together higher education institutions, associations and agencies which are committed to making a contribution to sustainability through the Copernicus Charta.
-During her time as President she attracted 600,000 euros of funding from the European Commission to establish the University Educators for Sustainable Development (UE4SD) initiative.
-The project brought together 55 partners in 33 countries during its three year duration.
-The main aim of the project was to change University education so that it can prepare students, regardless of course or specialization, to understand and apply global responsibility.
+During her time as president she attracted 600,000 euros of funding from the European Commission to establish the University Educators for Sustainable Development (UE4SD) initiative.
+The project brought together 55 partners in 33 countries during its three-year duration.
+The main aim of the project was to change University education so that it can prepare students, regardless of course or specialisation, to understand and apply global responsibility.

-In 2015, after having spent 25 years abroad, Tilbury became the inaugural Vice-Chancellor and CEO of the newly established University of Gibraltar.
+In 2015, Tilbury became the inaugural Vice-Chancellor and CEO of the newly established University of Gibraltar.
 She oversaw the creation of the university's research development programmes and assisted in the development of the institutional strategic plan and financial plan for the university.
-Tilbury had been involved since 2011 when asked to develop a feasibility study for the new University.
+Tilbury had been involved since 2011 when asked to develop a feasibility study for the new university.
 During her time as VC she brought in income and large research grants from the European Commission as well as from private foundations.
 She sought to establish academic alliances research funding and commercial partnerships within Gibraltar as well as beyond the Straits of Gibraltar.
-As CEO, the University hosted the UNCTAD Centre of Excellence and the EU Brexit Referendum.
+As CEO, the university hosted the UNCTAD Centre of Excellence and the EU Brexit Referendum.
 Tilbury raised international awareness of Gibraltar's predicament following the result.

 HMGOG Commissioner for Sustainable Development

-In May 2018, she left the university when she was appointed as the first Commissioner for Sustainable Development, a newly created post in the Government of Gibraltar.
+In May 2018, she left the University of Gibraltar when she was appointed as the first Commissioner for Sustainable Development, a newly created post in the Government of Gibraltar.
 Her role has special responsibilities for the Commonwealth.
-Two months later in July 2018, Tilbury became the first Gibraltarian to be recognized as an honorary don of St Catharine's College, Cambridge.
+In July 2018, Tilbury became the first Gibraltarian to be recognised as an honorary fellow of St Catharine's College, Cambridge.